 Also, by attending talks and events, you'll get to meet photographers and influential people from the industry.
 Dr Prichard advises you to keep your work on a tablet device so you can easily show it to others.
 'Take business cards to hand out, but don't forget to ask those you meet for their cards,' he adds.

 Finally, you could start your own blog or website and upload your work online.
 This will demonstrate your talent, ability to use photography software and provide instant access to your portfolio.
 Utilise the online community by following other photography blogs and using social media to network and hunt for opportunities.
 See our 5 tips for getting media work experience.

 Do an online photography course

 'The world of photography education is enormous,' reveals Dr Prichard.
-Indeed, there are plenty of informal ways of learning about photography, through specialist online courses to independent workshops.
+Indeed, there are plenty of informal ways of learning about photography, from specialist online courses to independent workshops.

 Dr Prichard feels that if you've got the drive and initiative to present your own work, these courses may be sufficient, but there are plenty of options in the formal education sector for those hoping to further expand their knowledge and develop practical skills at a higher level.

 A Bachelor of Arts (BA) in photography - available from the likes of University Arts London (UAL) and Manchester Metropolitan University (MMU) - would give you a good solid grounding in photography as well as business skills, Dr Prichard advises.
 An event organised through your university department will also probably be where you first show your work publicly.

-When it comes to choosing a course, it's worth taking the time to select one with the syllabus and tutors that cover the areas you want to learn about.
+When it comes to choosing a photography degree, it's worth taking the time to select one with the syllabus and tutors that cover the areas you want to learn about.
 Some courses have specialist modules that may overlap with your own career interests.